 What is an Algolia cluster?

-- For this to be possible, each server must have the same data and index settings, as well as the same overall system configuration, thereby enabling the cluster to behave as a single server.
+An Algolia cluster is a set of three servers “clustered” together to handle all requests.
+All servers are equal; that is, each one is equally capable of responding to every request.
+For this to be possible, each server must have the same data and index settings, as well as the same overall system configuration, thereby enabling the cluster to behave as a single server.

 Algolia clusters in more detail

 A cluster of three servers acts as one, with each one ready to serve at any moment, waiting for the next request while the other two remain on-call to process the following requests.

 We refer to this as a three-way partnership, in which all servers are of equal value, and each are configured with the same software, system settings, and (generally speaking) the same hardware specifications.
 And most importantly, they contain the same data and index settings.

 Every Algolia customer uses a cluster for all search and indexing operations.
 Take a customer with one of the most active retail websites in the world, and an immense clothing collection.
 At any given moment, they can update their indices while thousands of clients are searching for different clothing items.
 Each request is balanced and evenly distributed, so that all three servers share the load.

 Why we use clusters